Supananth/techwriter-takehome/questions/sup-questions.md

 Scenario: After you complete step 1 of [this quick start](https://docs.confluent.io/platform/current/get-started/platform-quickstart.html), open Control Center at http://localhost:9021/.
 What are the names of the default topics that are created by Kafka?
 ### Answer:
-When you install Confluent, Kafka creates the following default topics:
+When you install the Confluent Platform, Kafka creates the following default topics:
-- _consumer_offsets
-- _transation_state
-- _confluent-metrics
-- _schemas
+- default_ksql_processing_log
-- _confluent-command
+- docker-connect-configs
-- _confluent-controlcenter-...
+- docker-connect-offsets
-- _confluent-monitoring
+- docker-connect-status

 ### What is the name of the Connect cluster that is created?